16

 systemctl --user status xdg-desktop-portal.service

-How to check the work of the XDG-Desktop-portal.Service service?
+How to check the xdg-desktop-portal.service service?

 flatpak list